Mrkhan154212/Growlancer/README.md

 ---

 **Note**: Growlancer is **pre-launch**; depth of automation and payment coverage should match what is deployed and tested in your Supabase project—iterate in small vertical slices on the workflow above.
+Thank You